Before Roy Moore, Alabama Grappled With 'Kissing Jim'

 But one of the most notable politicians to face a scandal that rivals Moore's is "Big Jim" Folsom, a former Democratic governor who served two non-consecutive terms in the 1940s and 50s.

 Retail politics played a major role in Folsom's career, as it does in Moore's.
-Folsom toured the state with a hillbilly band called the "Strawberry Pickers" and brought a mop and bucket on stage on stage to let voters know that if elected, he would "clean out the capitol."
+Folsom toured the state with a hillbilly band called the "Strawberry Pickers" and brought a mop and bucket on stage to let voters know that if elected, he would "clean out the capitol."
 He later collected donations in the bucket.

 In a move reminiscent of Moore's appeal to evangelical voters, Folsom commissioned a campaign ballad with the lyrics: "What do you, pray?
 Big Jim Folsom's gonna be governor again!"